2019 NFL Roster Bubble: Biggest Names Who Could Be Cut

 Those familiar with the Raiders don't expect his stint with the first team to last long.
 As reporter Michael Gehlken wrote: "Raiders C/G Jordan Devey working at first-team right guard.
 Richie Incognito still seeing reps at first-team LG, but that should change soon enough.
 Jonathan Cooper will be elevated to prepare for Incognito's two-game suspension."

 Given the issues that surround Incognito, if he isn't winning a starting job outright, the Raiders could easily shore up guard depth once other teams start cutting players.
+Jonathan Cooper or another name getting reps to finish out the preseason could end up outperforming him, making it easier to cut ties.

 Karl Joseph, S, Oakland Raiders

-Safety Karl Joseph has seemingly been on the hot seat since Jon Gruden arrived with the Oakland Raiders.
+Safety Karl Joseph has seemingly been on the hot seat since Jon Gruden returned to the Oakland Raiders in 2018.

 Joseph, a top-15 pick in 2016, watched as the Raiders added Lamarcus Joyner and then spent one of their first-round picks on Johnathan Abram.